 A stripper well, also called a marginal well, is an oil or natural gas well that is nearing the end of its economically useful life.
 These wells can continue to produce small volumes for long periods.
-Many of these wells are still operating, and together they produced approximately 6% of total U.S. oil and natural gas in 2022.
+Many of these wells are still operating, and together they produced approximately 6% of total U.S. oil and natural gas in 2023.
 The Interstate Oil and Gas Compact Commission defines a stripper well as a well that produces 10 b/d or less of oil or 60,000 cf/d or less of natural gas during a 12-month period.
-The Internal Revenue Service (IRS)-for tax purposes-defines this type of well as one that produces 15 b/d or less of oil or elss of oil converts to 90,000 cubic feet or less of natural gas per day over a calendar year.
+The Internal Revenue Service (IRS)-for tax purposes-defines this type of well as one that produces 15 b/d or less of oil over a calendar year.
+In addition, 15 b/d or less of oil converts to 90,000 cubic feet or less of natural gas per day over a calendar year.
 We use the IRS definition.